Power Sequencing API

 Introduction

-This framework is designed to abstract complex power-up sequences that are shared between multiple logical devices in the linux kernel.
+This framework is designed to abstract complex power-up sequences that are shared between multiple logical devices in the Linux kernel.

 The intention is to allow consumers to obtain a power sequencing handle exposed by the power sequence provider and delegate the actual requesting and control of the underlying resources as well as to allow the provider to mitigate any potential conflicts between multiple users behind the scenes.